-While the CFTC has yet to initiate any crypto-specific insider trading actions, it may soon have the authority to do so for some cryptocurrencies.
+While the CFTC has yet to announce any crypto insider trading cases, it may have the authority to bring them against traders of certain tokens.
 If one of the bills in Congress that define cryptocurrencies like Bitcoin and Ethereum as “digital commodities” passes into law, the Commodity Futures Trading Commission (CFTC) may soon have authority over all exchanges offering those crypto-commodities.

 Per CFTC Rule 1.51, commodities-focused SROs including commodity exchanges and registered futures associations are required to “monitor market activity and trading practices in their respective markets.”
 These monitoring expectations may extend to insider trading surveillance.

 How can crypto insider trading surveillance tools help crypto organizations and regulatory agencies prevent insider trading

 Market participants that take an automated approach to risk monitoring can detect insider trading early, before any inquiries, subpoenas, or penalties come their way.
 With HALO’s insider trading typology, organizations can detect suspicious trades executed either on the blockchain, by crypto wallets on Decentralized Exchanges (DEXs), or off the blockchain, by account holders at Centralized Exchanges (CEXs).
 These suspicious trades are automatically assigned a risk score and aggregated by wallet address or entity name into a single unified case.
 Your compliance team can then examine each transaction in detail to determine whether or not to escalate.